Shashikumar-ezhilarasu/Shashikumar-ezhilarasu/README.md

  💻 What I Do
 - 🌐 **Front-end Development:** I have hands-on experience crafting responsive and dynamic web applications using HTML, CSS, and JavaScript.
 Turning design mockups into seamless user experiences is what I do best.
 - 🚀 **Projects:** I've worked on several small projects showcasing my skills in front-end development.
 Check out my repositories to explore my coding journey and the diverse range of projects I've undertaken.
+- 🧑🏻‍🎨 **Ux/Ui design** I have worked on various projects ,creating a unique and different designs is my passion

  🛠️ Tech Stack
 - **Languages:** HTML, CSS, JavaScript, Python,C